Centers for Disease Control and Prevention (CDC): case definition for Ebola virus disease (EVD)

 Elevated body temperature or subjective fever or symptoms, including severe headache, fatigue, muscle pain, vomiting, diarrhea, abdominal pain, or unexplained hemorrhage; AND

 An epidemiological risk factor within the 21 days before the onset of symptoms.

-Guidelines of when to discharge a PUI are available: Centers for Disease Control and Prevention (CDC): considerations for discharging people under investigation (PUIs) for Ebola virus disease (EVD) external link opens in a new window
+Guidelines of when to discharge a PUI are available: CDC: considerations for discharging people under investigation (PUIs) for Ebola virus disease (EVD) Opens in new window

 Laboratory-confirmed diagnostic evidence of Ebola virus infection.